Rashydia/wordle_game/README.md

 Describe any challenges encountered while building the app.

 I had a difficult time with the first three steps and I haven't been able to complete the project on time.
-I will spend more time to finish the project so that I can be prepared for the next project.
-This project did help me realize that I do need a lot more practice with the Swift language.
+However, I did go back and finish the project even though it took longer than expected.

 ## License